Sachem Head Capital Management: History

-As of January 2014, Sachem Head had around $4 billion in assets under management.
+As of January 2024, Sachem Head had approximately $3.4 billion in assets under management.

+Investments

 Sachem has taken positions in Zoetis Inc., an animal health-care group.
 A month after CDK Global, an IT provider, went public in early October 2014, Sachem Head became its biggest investor.
 As of 2016, CDK's stock had risen by more than 80%.

-As of February 2017, Sachem Head's largest position was in Autodesk, which manufactures 3-D design software, and which returned 7.7% in 2016.
+In February 2017, Sachem Head's largest position was in Autodesk, which manufactures 3D computer-aided design (CAD) software, and which returned 7.7% in 2016.

 In January 2018, Sachem Head asked Whitbread, owner of the Premier Inn chain in the United Kingdom, "to consider a break up of its Costa Coffee chain from its hotels and restaurant businesses."
 Sachem Head believed that such an action would "boost the value of its individual businesses."